-**v1:** Our priority: the quality and durability of our SROKA products
+Our priority: the quality and durability of our SROKA products

-Example: everyone wants a light board, but light means more fragile because less raw material is put inside.
+A quality hardboard will last you for years.
+We can take the example of windsurfing boards, still on the water twenty years later.
+Inflatable boards need to be strong to last, but they also need to slide well.
+It will be impossible to paddle on the board, which is like an “air mattress”.For example: everyone wants a light board, but light means more fragile because less raw material is put inside.
 At SROKA, we reinforce our boards by using specific glues with reinforced PVC (zodiac boat type).
 This construction guarantees a superior longevity of our products.